jackyzha0/quartz/content/blogs/graphics/god-rays-02.md

 > ```
 > While this approach is quite readable I will likely elect to go for an approach with less matrix multiplications for the long run.
 There is an approach from the [Godot forums](https://forum.godotengine.org/t/how-to-do-i-make-a-shader-a-billboard-face-the-player/1980/2) that surgically manipulates the view matrix using its inverse to achieve the same effect.

-Applying the shader seems to have given us the billboard effect we we're looking for!
+Applying the shader seems to have given us the billboard effect that we were looking for!

 > [!caption|center]
 > ![[god-rays-billboard.mp4]]